DaniyalHussainZaidi/Fame-Social-Network/README.md

 ## Fame Social Network

-A Django-based social network inspired by Twitter, extended with **Fame** — a skill-based reputation system that replaces likes, follower counts, and opinion-driven metrics with a transparent, evolving record of what a user actually knows and does well.
+A Django based social network inspired by Twitter, with one big twist: a feature called Fame.
+Instead of likes, followers, and opinions, Fame tracks what a user actually knows and how accurate they've been about it.

-Instead of profiling users by preferences, political leanings, or browsing habits, Fame profiles track **demonstrated expertise** across a taxonomy of topics (e.g. `Django → Databases → Computer Science`), including both positive fame (skill, competence) and negative fame (repeated misinformation, "bullshitting") in a given area.
+Fame profiles don't care about your political views, your browsing habits, or what you bought last week.
+They only track your skills, both the good side (real expertise) and the bad side (spreading misinformation on a topic).
+Skills are organized in a simple hierarchy, for example Django under Databases under Computer Science.

 ## Project Overview

-This project combines two Django apps into a single platform:
+The project is built from two Django apps that work together.

-- **`socialnetwork`** — the core Twitter-like functionality: user authentication, following, posts, timelines, search, and an internal API layer (`api.py`) that keeps business logic independent of the HTML and REST views.
+`socialnetwork` handles the usual social media stuff: login, following people, posting, timelines, search, and an internal API layer that keeps the logic separate from the HTML and REST views.

-- **`fame`** — the reputation layer.
-Every user has a Fame profile made up of hierarchical expertise areas, each with a fame level ranging from strongly positive (e.g. `Super Pro`) to strongly negative (e.g.
+`fame` manages the reputation side.
+Every user has a Fame profile made of expertise areas, and each one has a fame level.
+This can range from something strongly positive like Super Pro down to something clearly negative like Bullshitter.
-  `Bullshitter`).

-The two apps are wired together in `famesocialnetwork`, where a post's content is automatically analyzed, classified, and used to adjust the author's Fame profile over time.
+These two apps are connected inside `famesocialnetwork`, where every post gets analyzed automatically and used to update the author's Fame profile over time.

 ## Core Concepts

-- **Fame Profiles** — A per-user taxonomy of skills, built from actual behavior (what you post, how accurate it is) rather than self-declaration.
-- **Negative Fame** — Posting inaccurate or misleading content lowers a user's fame in the relevant expertise area instead of simply being deleted or hidden — it becomes part of the user's public track record.
-- **Communities** — Once a user reaches a high fame level (`Super Pro` or above) in a topic, they can join a dedicated community for that topic.
-  Falling below that threshold automatically removes them.
+**Fame Profiles**
+A record of your skills based on what you actually post, not what you claim to know.

+**Negative Fame**
+If you post something false or misleading, your fame in that topic goes down.
+The post isn't just deleted, it becomes part of your track record.

+**Communities**
+Once your fame in a topic reaches Super Pro or higher, you can join that topic's community.
+If your fame drops below that, you get removed automatically.

+**Similarity Scoring**
-- **Similarity Scoring** — Users can be compared based on how closely their fame levels align across shared expertise areas, enabling discovery of like-minded / similarly skilled users.
+Users get compared based on how similar their fame levels are across shared topics, which helps surface people with similar skills or interests.

-- **Bullshitter Rankings** — A ranked, per-topic view of users with the most negative fame, ordered by severity and recency.
+**Bullshitter Rankings**
+A ranked list, per topic, showing which users have the worst fame there, ordered by how bad it is and how recent.

 ## Key Features

-- User authentication, following, and timelines
+User login, following, and timelines
-- Text-based posts with automatic expertise-area detection
+Text posts with automatic topic detection
-- Fame-aware publishing: posts are blocked or penalized based on the author's existing reputation in the relevant topic
-- Standard and community-based timeline modes
+Fame based publishing rules, so your reputation affects what you can post Two timeline modes: standard and community
-- User similarity search based on fame profile overlap
+User similarity search based on fame overlap
-- REST API (Django REST Framework) alongside server-rendered HTML views
-- Fake data generation via custom Django management commands, for local development and demoing
+REST API using Django REST Framework, plus regular HTML views Fake data generation through custom management commands for testing locally

-## ML Truth Detection & Adversarial Evasion System
+## ML Truth Detection and Adversarial Evasion System

-Posts aren't taken at face value.
-Before publishing, each post is run through a lightweight **truth-classification pipeline** (`socialnetwork/ml_engine.py`) built with `scikit-learn`:

-- A **TF-IDF + Logistic Regression** pipeline estimates the probability that a post's text is low-quality / spam-like ("bullshit").
+Before a post gets published, it runs through a small truth checking pipeline in `socialnetwork/ml_engine.py`, built using scikit learn.

-- Based on configurable probability thresholds, each post is labeled `TRUE`, `BULLSHIT`, or `UNKNOWN` (when the model isn't confident enough either way).
-- This verdict feeds directly into the Fame system: posts flagged as bullshit affect the author's fame in the detected expertise area, exactly like a real automated moderation/reputation system would.
+It uses TF IDF combined with Logistic Regression to estimate how likely a post is to be spam or low quality.
+Based on set thresholds, each post gets labeled TRUE, BULLSHIT, or UNKNOWN if the model isn't confident enough either way.
+That label then feeds straight into the Fame system, so a post flagged as bullshit actually hurts the author's fame in that topic.

 ### Adversarial Evasion Module

-To stress-test the classifier's robustness, the project includes an **adversarial evasion simulator** — a set of techniques designed to probe how easily the truth-detection model can be fooled, mirroring real-world evasion tactics seen on social platforms:

-- **Benign word injection** — Appending innocuous, neutral phrases (e.g.
-  "thanks", "regards", "meeting") to shift the model's TF-IDF signal away from spam-like patterns.
-- **Leetspeak substitution** — Randomly replacing letters with visually-similar symbols (`a → @`, `e → 3`, `i → !`, `o → 0`, `s → $`,
-  `t → 7`, `c → (`) to break tokenizer pattern matching.
+To see how easy it is to fool the classifier, the project also includes an adversarial evasion module.
+This simulates the kind of tricks people actually use to dodge automated moderation:

+Benign word injection, where harmless words like thanks or meeting get added to the text to shift it away from looking spammy.

+Leetspeak substitution, swapping letters for similar looking symbols such as a to @, e to 3, i to !, o to 0, s to $, t to 7, and c to (.

-- **Zero-width character injection** — Inserting invisible Unicode zero-width space characters (`\u200b`) inside words to split tokens without any visible change to the text.
+Zero width character injection, hiding invisible unicode characters inside words to split them apart without changing how the text looks.

-This module exists purely as a **research and evaluation tool**: it lets the team measure how much the classifier's accuracy degrades under adversarial input, and informs future hardening of the truth-detection pipeline (e.g. text normalization before tokenization, adversarial training, or ensemble verification).
-It is not used to evade moderation in production — it's a testing harness for the model itself.
+This module is only meant for testing.
+It helps measure how much the classifier's accuracy drops under these kinds of attacks, and points toward future fixes like normalizing text before tokenizing it, adversarial training, or adding a second verification step.
+It's not meant to be used to actually dodge moderation in a live system, it's a way to test and improve the model.

 ## Preliminary